ppy/osu-wiki/wiki/Ranking_Criteria/en.md

     - **Avoid sprites being partially off-screen or visually obstructed for the entire time they are used.** In these cases the respective parts of the images should be cut unless this is necessary for an effect within the storyboard.
     - **Avoid unnecessary transparency around storyboard images.** For the sake of performance, images should be cropped as much as possible for their desired effects.
     - **Use loops for commands that repeat themselves many times, unless this goes against what is visually intended.** Using the loop command will often reduce the line count considerably, which in turn reduces file size.
-    - **Avoid using two axis specific commands when the same effect can be achieved with one regular command instead.** Using one command instead of two will mean less overall file size.
+    - **Avoid using two axis-specific commands when the same effect can be achieved with one regular command instead.** Using one command instead of two will mean less overall file size.
     - **Use whichever image file format takes up the least file size whilst maintaining reasonable quality.** `.png` format often takes up more file size for larger images due to the lossless compression method, unlike `.jpg`.
     - **Avoid any duplicate image files.** Having two instances of the exact same image adds unnecessary file size.
     - **Refrain from having multiple sprites active while not rendered.** Active sprites will still process commands regardless of whether they are visible or not.
 Should this be the case for longer periods of time, instantiate new sprites instead, for when visibility is regained.